jongwooo/likelionmju-serverless-bot/README.md

 2.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.

+3.  **`.eslintrc.js`**: This file is the configuration of ESLint.
+ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.

-3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+4.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

+5.  **`.prettierignore`**: This file tells Prettier which files it should not format for.

+6.  **`.prettierrc.js`**: This file is the configuration of Prettier.
+This file allows you to format files within the directory.

+7.  **`LICENSE`**: likelionMJU Bot is licensed under the MIT license.

+8.  **`README.md`**: A text file containing useful reference information about your project.

-4.  **`index.js`**: The handler of this file is the method in your Lambda function that processes events.
+9.  **`index.js`**: The handler of this file is the method in your Lambda function that processes events.
 When you invoke a function, the runtime runs the handler method.
 When the handler exits or returns a response, it becomes available to handle another event.

-5.  **`LICENSE`**: likelionMJU Bot is licensed under the MIT license.

-6.  **`README.md`**: A text file containing useful reference information about your project.
+10. **`index.test.js`**: This file is a Jest based code for testing a handler.

-7.  **`package-lock.json`** (See `package.json` below, first).
+11. **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-8.  **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+12. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

 ## 📝 License